gustrix/ChiaHarvesterImage/README.md

 Your harvester should get challenge messages at a rate of 64 per 10 minutes.
 This program scans a log file and determines if your harvester is matching that expected rate.

+It generates a 640x360 16:9 image with a resolution of 80x60, using 8x6 rectangles.
+Each rectangle represents one minute, so each column is one hour.

+The data is presented with the oldest in the upper-left and the newest on the lower-right.

 # Installation

 1. Install .NET Core 5.0 SDK for your platform.